 Robert Ellis, Co-Board Liaison

 Angela “Angie” Cencak

 Stanley “Stan” Ennis

-The members of the committee are approved by the CTA Board of Directors and represent a broad cross section of racial and ethnic minority members.
+The members of the committee are approved by the CTA Board of Directors and represent a broad cross section of racial and BIPOC members.